 - You have no connection with current customers and accordingly no repeated sales (Retention program).

 - You have no scanning technique to discover important leads.
 (Scoring)

-That was exactly when people start thinking about marketing automation.
+That was precisely when people start thinking about marketing automation.
 Back in 1992, 3 MIT graduates created the first marketing automation tool (Unica).
-Since then, marketer’s gone crazy with this technology and developers start to establish new automated tools to help to develop the original one. between 2006 and 2008, and with the increased adoption of the high-speed internet, new vendors built cloud-based tools with emerging software which includes the likes of SalesFusion, SalesForce Pardot, Marketo, Loopfuse, HubSpot, OntraPort and much more.
+Since then, the marketer’s gone crazy with this technology and developers start to establish new automated tools to help to develop the original one.
+Between 2006 and 2008, and with the increased adoption of the high-speed internet, new vendors built cloud-based tools with emerging software which includes the likes of SalesFusion, SalesForce Pardot, Marketo, Loopfuse, HubSpot, OntraPort and much more.